jwojtas/On-Demand-Bot/README.md

 mail() sends reddit PM to receiver set in prawconfig

-text() uses twilio( must have account set up) to send texts, prawconfig for all settings
+text() uses twilio( must have account set up) to send texts, ondemandconfig for all settings